 Discovery of Khatu Shyam

-It is said that the head of Barbarik was offered to river Rupawati by Lord Krishna Himself.
-The head was later found buried at the Khatu village in Sikar district of Rajasthan.
+It is said that the head of Barbarik was offered to the river Rupawati by Lord Krishna Himself.
+The head was later found buried at the Khatu village in the Sikar district of Rajasthan.
 It was discovered when a cow started giving milk on top of this head.
 It was handed over to a Brahmin who worshipped it and meditated on it to reveal the story.

 Roop Singh Chauhan – the then ruler of the region then received an order to build a temple in his dream.
 Hence came the first temple of Khatu Shyam in 1027 CE.
-Temple was built on the 11th day of the Shukla Paksha in Phalgun month of the lunar calendar.
+Temple was built on the 11th day of the Shukla Paksha in the Phalgun month of the lunar calendar.
 It is the same day when Barbarik had offered his head to Krishna before the Mahabharata War.